Skip to main content

 1) Likes do not automatically equal more revenue

 One of our selling points for clients is that we are primarily interested in tangible results, especially revenue increases.
-We are more concerned with social media driving larger goals like increases in product sales, increases in new customer accounts, and so on.
-Many of our clients assume growing followers, views, and likes will translate into revenue.
+We are more concerned with social media driving larger goals, such as increases in product sales and new customer accounts.
+Many of our clients assume that growing followers, views, and likes will translate into revenue.
 Not so.
 As part of our 360-Degree marketing program, we focus on serving content to the right audience for your business or organization at the right time, repeatedly.
 This means we would rather have 10 clicks and $100,000 in revenue than 1,000 clicks and $100,000 in revenue.
 Clicks cost money.
-Generating a single click can cost hundreds or thousands of dollars depending on your market and your competition.
-Our goal through both paid and organic social media marketing is to generate the best result with the least amount of overhead.
-There is a lot more that goes into conversion math, but it is important to look at the value, not the vanity stats.
+Generating a single click can cost hundreds or thousands of dollars, depending on your market and your competition.
+Our goal through both paid and organic social media marketing is to deliver the best results with the least overhead.
+There is much more to conversion math, but it is important to look at the value, not the vanity metrics.

 2) More viewers do not mean more customers

-Building on point 1, always keep in mind your market size.
-If you have a niche product at a premium price, no matter how many people like or follow you, there are only a select number of people who are or will be your customers.
+Building on point 1, always keep your market size in mind.
+If you have a niche product at a premium price, no matter how many people like or follow you, there are only a select few who are or will be your customers.
 We worked with a luxury audio company, one of the best in the world, whose products were also some of the most expensive.
-They built audio for people that can detect differences in quality down to levels lost on most of us.
+They built audio for people who can detect differences in quality down to levels lost on most of us.
 If you do a keyword search for high-end home audio/luxury audio/ premium home audio, the results number in the hundreds of thousands.
-But we knew the market, and we knew how many people would pay a premium for a small increase in audio quality.
+But we knew the market and how many people would pay a premium for a small increase in audio quality.
 Globally, that’s about 50,000 to 100,000 people.
-That number easily drops to 10,000 at a given moment if you remove people who have purchased from a competitor or have recently purchased.
+That number can easily drop to 10,000 at any given moment if you remove people who have purchased from a competitor or recently purchased.

-If we focused on likes/follows only, we could quickly grow the social media audience.
+If we focused only on likes/follows, we could quickly grow our social media audience.
 However, it would not meaningfully increase sales revenue.
-Lots of people liked this brand because their expertise is world-class, but their social media comments were not from their target audience.
-For example, one comment said, “I sampled the new widget at the audio store in Chicago and it is truly amazing, the best sound quality in years.
-I can’t wait until I hit the lottery, it will be the first thing I purchase.”
-That is great for brand image and perception, but if you are running an expensive marketing campaign to drive revenue in a short period of time, getting more likes and follows from this audience will not provide a good ROI.
+Many people liked this brand because of its world-class expertise, but the social media comments were not from their target audience.
+For example, one comment said, “I sampled the new widget at the audio store in Chicago, and it is truly amazing, the best sound quality in years.
+I can’t wait until I hit the lottery; it will be the first thing I purchase.”
+That is great for brand image and perception, but if you are running an expensive marketing campaign to drive revenue in a short period, getting more likes and follows from this audience will not yield a good ROI.

 Social networking service concept.
 Communication network.